 Steel grading systems consider chemical composition, treatment, and mechanical properties to enable fabricators to select the appropriate product for their application.
 Aside from the actual percentage of carbon and other alloys in the material, the microstructure also has a significant influence on the mechanical properties of steel.

-It is important to understand the definition of microstructure—and the way the microstructure of steel can be manipulated using hot and cold forming and heat treatment after manufacturing.
+It is important to understand the definition of microstructure—and the way the microstructure of steel can be manipulated using hot and cold forming and after manufacturing.
 These techniques can be used to develop products with specific mechanical properties.
 However, manipulating composition and microstructure will result in a trade-off between different properties.
 For example, harder steel may end up with reduced strength.

 The microstructure of a material is the way in which the molecules are joined together with forces at work between those molecules.
 Heating and cooling processes are used to change the microstructure from one form to another, thereby changing the properties of the material.

 Microstructure is not observable to the naked eye but can be studied under a microscope.
 Steel can adopt several distinct microstructures—ferrite, pearlite, martensite, cementite, and austenite.

 Ferrite is the term used for the molecular structure of pure iron at room temperature.
 Steel with very low carbon content will also adopt this same microstructure.
 The characteristic shape of ferrite is a body-centered cubic (BCC) crystal structure.
 Visually, imagine a cube with one molecule at each corner and a molecule in the center of the cube.
 The molecules are more loosely packed in BCC than in other microstructures which contain more molecules within each cube.
 However, the amount of carbon which can be added without changing the ferrite microstructure is low at only 0.006% at room temperature.